 Golf in Italy

-Golf Holidays to ItalyThe Italian experience is sure to be extremely fulfilling with some of the finest cuisine, architecture, fashion, fine golf courses and natural scenery in Europe if not the world.
-From the historic capital of Rome where some of the world’s most famous buildings stand such as the Roman colosseum and the Vatican to the extremely fashionable city of Milan where the exclusive brands of hail from.
+Golf Holidays to ItalyThe Italian golf experience is sure to be extremely fulfilling with some of the finest cuisine, architecture, fashion, some fine golf courses and natural scenery in Europe if not the world.
+From the historic capital of Rome where some of the world’s most famous buildings stand such as the Roman Colosseum and the Vatican to the extremely fashionable city of Milan where so many exclusive brands of hail from.
 We consider Italy to be a golf holiday destination where the priority is visiting this amazing country and enjoying everything it has to offer whilst knowing there are some good golf courses.
 However, they generally are not up to the standard of courses in Spain and Portugal.

 Golf courses in Italy

 The Golf Club Bologna is history, tradition and is even more: the club is the oldest one among those which go on “according to tradition” according to the will of its founder.

 Achille Sassoli de Bianchi “wanted it, created it and I know how much he loved it,” his wife Anna says proudly.
 Today Filippo Sassoli, just as proudly as Achille, runs and loves it.

 Its overall shape is reminiscent of British inland courses, with greens well protected by bunkers and nothing particularly original about the layout as a whole.
 You certainly wouldn’t come here just for the thrills of striking visual beauty, but the moderation in the layout of hazards makes this a pleasant course for almost every player.
 Only the very best might rue the absence of a tougher challenge.